 Results: A total of 208 patients were included in the study.
-The mean circumcision age of the patients was 5.7 ± 4.2 years, and the mean dorsal and mucosal size was 15.02 ± 4.58 mm and 16.31 ± 4.92 mm, respectively.
+The mean circumcision age of the patients was 5.7±4.2 years, and the mean dorsal and ventral mucosal sizes were 15.02±4.58 mm and 16.31±4.92 mm, respectively.
 PE was present in 106 of the participants.
 There was no statistically significant difference between the PE and non-PE groups in terms of the person who performed the procedure (surgeon, non-surgeon).
-However, the patients with PE had statistically significantly longer dorsal and ventral mucosal measurements compared to those without PE (p<0.001).
+However, patients with PE had statistically significantly longer dorsal and ventral mucosal measurements compared to those without PE (p<0.001).

-Conclusions: We think that the dorsal and ventral lengths of mucosal tissue left behind after circumcision is a risk factor for PE.
+Conclusions: Our study showed that the dorsal and ventral lengths of mucosal tissue left behind after circumcision are a risk factor for PE.
 Therefore, special attention should be paid not to leave redundant dorsal and ventral mucosal tissue during this procedure.